Trevor van Riemsdyk

-Trevor van Riemsdyk (born July 24, 1991), often known by his initials TVR, is an American professional ice hockey defenseman for the Washington Capitals of the National Hockey League (NHL).
-He won the Stanley Cup in 2015, his rookie season, with the Chicago Blackhawks and has also played for the Carolina Hurricanes.
+Trevor van Riemsdyk (born July 24, 1991), often known by his initials TVR, is an American professional ice hockey player who is a defenseman for the Pittsburgh Penguins of the National Hockey League (NHL).
+He won the Stanley Cup in 2015, his rookie season, with the Chicago Blackhawks and has also played for the Carolina Hurricanes and Washington Capitals.

 Playing career

 Amateur

 Van Riemsdyk played high school hockey for Christian Brothers Academy in Lincroft, New Jersey.
 He left the school before his senior year to play for the New Hampshire Junior Monarchs of the Eastern Junior Hockey League (EJHL).

 Van Riemsdyk played college hockey with the University of New Hampshire in the NCAA Men's Division I Hockey East conference.
 In his sophomore year, van Riemsdyk's outstanding play was rewarded with a selection to the 2012–13 All-Hockey East First Team.

 Professional

 On March 24, 2014, van Riemsdyk agreed to terms with the Chicago Blackhawks on a two-year, entry-level deal.
 He made his NHL debut on October 9, 2014, against the Dallas Stars.

 On November 9, van Riemsdyk earned his first NHL point with an assist on a goal by Kris Versteeg in a 5–2 victory over the San Jose Sharks.
 On February 25, 2015, van Riemsdyk was moved from the Blackhawks to their American Hockey League (AHL) affiliate, the Rockford IceHogs, after recovering from a fractured patella suffered on November 19.
 Shortly after recovering, van Riemsdyk injured his wrist in April while playing for Rockford.
 He underwent successful surgery but missed two months whilst rehabilitating. van Riemsdyk was recalled by the Blackhawks on May 22.
-He made his playoff debut on June 8 in game three of the 2015 Stanley Cup Finals. van Riemsdyk won his first Stanley Cup in his rookie season, as the Blackhawks defeated the Tampa Bay Lightning in six games.
+He made his playoff debut on June 8 in game three of the 2015 Stanley Cup Final. van Riemsdyk won his first Stanley Cup in his rookie season, as the Blackhawks defeated the Tampa Bay Lightning in six games.

 On July 7, van Riemsdyk signed a two-year contract extension to remain with the Blackhawks.
 In the 2015–16 season, on October 10, van Riemsdyk scored his first NHL career goal against Jean-François Bérubé of the New York Islanders.

-On April 23, 2016, van Riemsdyk scored his first NHL career playoff goal in Game 6 in the first round of the 2016 playoffs against the St. Louis Blues.
+On April 23, 2016, van Riemsdyk scored his first NHL career playoff goal in game six in the first round of the 2016 playoffs against the St. Louis Blues.

 Having been exposed by the Blackhawks at the 2017 NHL Expansion Draft, van Riemsdyk was selected by the Vegas Golden Knights on June 21, 2017.
 The following day, he was traded by the Golden Knights along with a seventh-round pick in the 2018 NHL entry draft to the Carolina Hurricanes in exchange for a second-round pick in the 2017 NHL entry draft.
 On July 5, 2018, he signed a two-year, $4.6 million contract extension with the Hurricanes.